 The timeframe is added to the lookback period to implement a sliding window.
 It ensures that alerts that occur across time frames are not missed.
 For example, if the anchoring event happened 9 minutes before the rule schedule and the reference event 24 hours and 5 minutes, an alert is due but would not trigger without this time selection fix.
 It creates a risk of duplicate alerting, which is handled later on as part of the join part of the query.

 This time framing ensures the accuracy (i.e., no duplicates or omissions) and timeliness of the alert, regardless of the correlation window length.

 account_created | join kind= inner (account_deleted) on Computer, TargetUserName

 | project TimeDelta = deletionTime - creationTime, creationTime, CreateEventID, Computer, TargetUserName, UserPrincipalName, AccountUsedToCreate,

 | extend timestamp = creationTime, AccountCustomEntity = AccountUsedToCreate, HostCustomEntity = Computer

 The "where" clause serves to implement the time framing correctly:

-Both of these are required for rule accuracy, but actually do not enhance security.
+Both of these are required for rule accuracy but actually do not enhance security.
 Arguably, 24.05 hours between the events are still a reason to be concerned.
 Likewise, deletion and then addition might be just as suspicious as the reverse order of events.

-Now that you learned about the Sentinel way of writing a correlation rule, you may want to go back and compare to the ArcSight and Splunk implementations.
+Now that you learned about the Sentinel way of writing a correlation rule, you may want to go back and compare it to the ArcSight and Splunk implementations.
 My take is that while the explicit handling of the sliding time window takes getting used to, in general, the rule is very transparent and explicit, allowing for easier development and maintenance.
 Being query-based, it also eliminates the large memory requirements that implicit correlations put.